-A detailed recent review was undertaken by a Corporate Governance Group comprising of senior officers and working to an agreed terms of reference.
-The review was carried out to take account of recent CIPFA/SOLACE guidance where the Council's existing arrangements were scored against the requirements.
-Areas for improvement were identified and reported.
+A detailed review of the current local code of Governance workplan, was undertaken by the Corporate Governance Group (on 23RD January 2009) comprising of senior officers and working to an agreed terms of reference.
+Areas for improvement were identified and action agreed.

-Within the process the group reviewed the Council's Local Code of Governance, which was duly presented to the Management Team and agreed by the Executive Committee.

-Further to the above the process of review and the annual governance statement was reported and considered by the Audit Committee, which has responsibility for ensuring that robust corporate governance, arrangements are in place to provide assurance that business is being conducted effectively and efficiently.
+Within the process the group reviewed the Council's Local Code of Governance, which was presented to Audit Committee on the 12TH March 2009.
+Further to the above, the process of review and the annual governance statement was reported and considered by the Audit Committee that has responsibility for ensuring that robust corporate governance arrangements are in place to provide assurance that business is being conducted effectively and efficiently.
+(This included a review of the assurance statements).